doctorfree/RoonCommandLine/README.md

   - mute
   - unmute
 - List albums, artists, genres, playlists, tags, or Roon zones
+- Set the default Roon output zone
 - Select Roon audio zone or zone grouping

 In addition, search capabilities have been added to the scripts with partial matching facilities.
-Thus a substring can be supplied to use as a search term with partial matching returning albums, artists, playlists, genres, or tags which contain the specified substring.
+Thus a substring can be supplied to use as a search term with partial matching returning albums, artists, playlists, genres, or tags which contain the specified substring (case sensitive).

 All commands and playback can target a specified Roon output zone.